-People buy more soda when offered packs of smaller sizes than if buying single large drinkApril 10th, 2013 in Health /
+People buy more soda when offered packs of smaller sizes than if buying single large drinkApril 10, 2013 in Medicine & Health / Health

 People buy larger amounts of soda when purchasing packs of smaller drinks than when offered single servings of different sized drinks, according to research published April 10 in the open access journal PLOS ONE by Brent M. Wilson and colleagues from the University of California, San Diego.